jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 I'm so excited to go outside lmao... it looks great out there, bright as hell, probably can't see the OLED sadly, it is recessed

+12:47 PM

+dang it, doesn't take a photo

+live preview is going solid though

 ---